-Some people find they still experience strong emotions months or even years after treatment (see pages 108 to 117).
+Some people find they still experience strong emotions months or even years after treatment.
 It often takes time to adjust to and deal with these feelings.
 If these feelings do not improve or you are finding them hard to cope with, talk to your lymphoma team or GP.
 They may be able to refer you to see a counsellor or psychologist, or prescribe medicines to help.